Nuclear Power Plant Materials and Services

 Component Materials and Specifications:

-The main electrical equipment requires highly specialized materials to handle extreme voltages and ensure plant safety:
+The main electrical equipment requires highly specialized materials designed for decades of outdoor exposure and high-fault currents to handle extreme voltages and ensure plant safety:

-- Switchyard Components: Require high-conductivity copper or aluminum busbars and high-voltage porcelain or composite insulators.
-Structural supports are constructed from steel alloys.
+- Switchyard Components: Infrastructure requires high-conductivity copper or aluminum busbars and high-voltage porcelain or polymer composite insulators.
+Key equipment includes circuit breakers, disconnect switches, and surge arresters.
+Structural supports are constructed from hot-dip galvanized steel to prevent atmospheric corrosion.

-- Electrical Wiring/Cabling: All cables must meet specialized standards for fire retardancy, low smoke, halogen-free, and radiation resistance (where applicable), utilizing insulation types such as XLPE, PVC, EPR, mica tape, ceramic silicone rubber, or PTFE.
+- Electrical Wiring/Cabling: All cables must be Low Smoke Zero Halogen (LSZH) and meet specialized standards for fire retardancy.
+Critical safety-related paths utilize insulation types such as XLPE, EPR, or mica tape to ensure functionality under high-temperature or radiation-stress conditions.

-There are currently no manufacturers in Kenya capable of producing the specialized, high-capacity, high-voltage transformers (e.g., Main Step-Up Transformers) required for a nuclear power plant.
-These critical components must be imported.
+Currently, there are no transformer manufacturers in Kenya capable of producing the specialized, high-capacity, high-voltage transformers required for a nuclear power plant.
+These critical, long-lead components must be imported from certified global vendors.

-- Local Potential (Services): Local electrical engineering firms can manage the comprehensive installation, testing, and commissioning of the switchyard components, including cable laying, termination, and system integration.
+- Local Potential (Services): Local electrical engineering firms can manage the comprehensive installation, testing, and commissioning of the switchyard components.
+This includes the assembly of gantry structures, cable laying, precision termination, protection relay calibration, and final grid synchronization.

-- Local Potential (Fabrication): Opportunities exist for local fabrication of auxiliary supporting infrastructure, such as non-critical steel transformer tanks (under strategic technological partnerships), cable trays, and busbar supports.
+- Local Potential (Fabrication): Opportunities exist for the local fabrication of auxiliary supporting infrastructure, such as cable management systems, non-critical steel transformer tanks, and busbar supports.

 3.4.
 Welding Requirements for Balance of Plant (BOP)

-- Structural Welding: All steel structures for buildings, pipe racks, switchyard supports, and water intake structures must comply with AWS D1.1 (Structural Welding Code).
+- Structural Welding: All steel frames for buildings, pipe supports, and water intake systems must follow the AWS D1.1 (Structural Welding Code).

-- Process Piping: Non-safety related process lines (e.g., domestic water, fire protection, low-pressure air) require welding to ASME B31.3 (Process Piping) standards.
+- Process Piping: Piping for water, fire safety, and air systems must be welded according to ASME B31.3 (Process Piping) standards.

-- Tank and Vessel Fabrication: Storage tanks (water, fuel oil) require welding certification to API 650 (Welded Tanks for Oil Storage) or equivalent standards.
+- Tank and Vessel Fabrication: Storage tanks for water and fuel must meet the API 650 (Welded Tanks for Oil Storage) standard.

 Key Requirements and Standards:

 3.7.
-Site Infrastructure, Physical Security & Access Control
+Site Infrastructure, Physical Security, and Access Control

 Key Components and Requirements: